zynaxsoft/deploy-key-gen/README.md

   * passphrase is a password that you have to enter when doing `git` remote related commands
 1. Follow the instructions on appeared readme in the terminal.

+**Removing the created personal access token after the keys are successfully added is also a good idea !**

 # Solution (no github automation)
 1. Clone this repository.